Bundesbank holds firm in opposition to ECB bond buying

 While the economy put in a strong performance in the first three months of this year, growth slowed to 0.3 percent in the second quarter and recent data have shown manufacturing orders, industrial output, imports and exports all dropping.

-The Bundesbank warned the government should not delay budget consolidation or be overly optimistic about its room to manoeuvre on spending.
+The Bundesbank warned the government should not delay budget consolidation or be overly optimistic about its room to maneuver on spending.

-"The trust in German state finances is an important stabilising factor in the current crisis but is not unshakeable," the Bundesbank wrote.
+"The trust in German state finances is an important stabilizing factor in the current crisis but is not unshakeable," the Bundesbank wrote.

 (Additional reporting by Sakari Suoninen in Frankfurt, and Michelle Martin and Madeline Chambers in Berlin, editing by Noah Barkin and Toby Chopra)